 Potential For Employer Retaliation

-However, the same laws that prohibit workplace discrimination protect you against retaliation.
-Our experienced employment attorneys understand how debilitating and degrading sexual harassment is to both employees and to company culture, but we also understand how challenging it can be when there is the potential for employer retaliation.
+However, the same laws that prohibit workplace discrimination protect you against workplace retaliation.
+Our experienced employment attorneys understand how debilitating and degrading sexual harassment at work is to both employees and to company culture, but we also understand how challenging it can be when there is the potential for employer retaliation.

 If you are concerned that reporting sexual harassment or seeking legal action against your employer will damage your career, know that you’re not alone.
 Here at The Noble Law Firm, our employment lawyers will be unflinchingly honest with you about the potential consequences to your job and career, as well as what you have to gain.